Claude Code SOC 2 compliance - what your auditor needs to know

 Set up automated alerts for high-risk events.
 Document who receives alerts and how quickly they respond.
 Keep logs for the duration required by your compliance framework - typically minimum 90 days for SOC 2 Type II observation periods, often longer for regulated industries.

 Your security team probably already has a SIEM or log aggregation platform.
 Feed Claude Code audit logs into it.
 Demonstrate active monitoring.
 That’s what passes audit review.
+IBM’s 2025 report found that 97% of organizations that experienced AI-related breaches lacked proper AI access controls.
+Don’t be one of them.

-SOC 2 compliance for AI coding tools comes down to the same fundamentals as any third-party system: document your controls, prove they work consistently, and maintain evidence that you actually enforce them.
+SOC 2 compliance for AI coding tools comes down to the same fundamentals as any third-party system: document your controls, prove they work consistently, and maintain evidence that you enforce them.

 Claude Code provides the technical capabilities.
 You still own the policies, the documentation, and the evidence your auditor needs to close findings.